 Who We Are

-• secured the attention of Gov. Hochul, who brought in the head of the State Historic Preservation Office to respond to the threat of leaving the historic buildings on campus unheated.
+secured the attention of Gov. Hochul, who asked the head of the State Historic Preservation Office to respond to the threat of leaving the historic buildings on campus unheated; this caught the attention of several regional preservations organizations which resulted in a “Five to Revive” designation for the Wells campus.

-• supported the Preservation Association of Central New York (PACNY) in their nomination of the Wells College campus for the “Seven to Save” program of the Preservation League of New York State (PLNYS).
+strongly supported the Preservation Association of CNY (with lots of info, plus support from alums, the local community and regional press) in their nomination of the Wells College campus for the “Seven to Save” program of the Preservation League of NYS, awarded on March 24, 2025

-• began collecting support for the Village of Aurora’s offer to house, preserve and protect the Wells College archives.
+began a petition in support of the Village’s offer to house, preserve and protect the Wells College archives

 Currently, we are raising funds to pay for legal assistance in:

-• preparing to represent alumnae/i concerns before the NYS Attorney General, Supreme Court, and Dept. of Education in the dissolution plan.
+preparing to represent alumnae/i concerns before the NYS Attorney General, Supreme Court, and / or Dept. of Education in their review of the dissolution plan.

-• preserving the future integrity of the National Historic Register campus in the dissolution process.
+preserving the future integrity of the National Historic Register campus.

-• Note: should we raise more than required for our long-term objectives, our by-laws specify that remaining funds be given to an organization with similar goals.
-(Mostly likely the Aurora Historical Society and their effort, supported by the Village government, to obtain and house the Wells archives as an integral part of the community archives in Aurora.)
+Note: should we raise more than required for our long-term objectives, our by-laws specify that remaining funds be given to an organization with similar goals.

 If you support our vision, please donate and spread the word about our work.
 Thank you!